Sithminii/BraiNeoCare/README.md

 ## Model Training

+The fully trained model can be loaded from the file **`trained_model.pth`** located in the **`braineocare/outputs`** directory.

-If you want to train the model, run the following command.
+To train the model from scratch, run the following command.
 This wil train the model using 10-fold cross-validation.
 ```bash
 python codes/main_train.py
 ```